jackey/documents/mysql.md

 * Questions when analyz MYSQL.

     1. Which data MYSQL access most ?
     2. What kand of quries MYSQL execut ?
     3. What status MYSQL threads spend most time in ?
     4. What subsystem MYSQL uses most to execute query ?
     5. What kinds of data when MSYQL query ?
     6. How much kinds of activities, such as index scan, MYSQL does.

 * MYSQL Query Log

+* Buildin MYSQL Tool

+    * show status / show session status LIKE "string%" / show profiles